millarmcilwain/hangman-api/README.md

 npm test
 ```

-The app will run on port 4567
+The app will run on port 4567.

-## Gameplay

-This API follows adopts the traditional ruleset and game proceedure to ['Hangman'](https://en.wikipedia.org/wiki/Hangman_(game)) with some exceptions:

-1. Users are allowed a total of 6 incorrect guesses before the game is lost.
-2. A user may use each letter one per game (regardless of case).
-Additional guesses with a previously guessed letter will not count towards progress.

 ## Starting a game
 ```